chhuang-one/sqxclib/doc/Sqxc.md

 ```

 ## How to support new format:
-User can refer SqxcJsonc.h and SqxcJsonc.c to support new format.
+Developer can refer SqxcCjson.h and SqxcCjson.c to support new format.
 SqxcFile.h and SqxcFile.c is the simplest sample code, it just write string to file.
 SqxcEmpty.h and SqxcEmpty.c is a workable sample, but it do nothing.